coreyjonoliver/org-photos/README.markdown

-This tool allows for the organization of a directory of images into a year-month-day directory hierarchy based on the meta-data of each photo.
+This tool allows for the organization of a directory of images into a year-month-day directory hierarchy based on the meta-data of each image.
 Non-image files or images files containing no DateTime attribute are ignored.

 Requirements